 We used to get songs stuck in our head because of the radio or we’d hear them at the mall.
 Now it’s because of music snippets playing over Instagram Reels — entertaining short-form videos where you can creatively tell your brand story, educate your community, and get discovered by people who love your business.

-We’re at a pivotal moment in which the short-form video content made on Instagram Reels and TikTok are so popular that they’ve changed the music industry!
+We’re at a pivotal moment in which the short-form video content made on Instagram Reels and TikTok is so popular that they’ve changed the music industry.
 As the most popular social media platform in the US, Instagram is the place to be if you’re trying to attract an audience and make an impact on your industry.

 Instagram’s algorithm prioritizes Reels and both brands and individuals alike are finding incredible success with this content.
 If your brand isn’t creating Reels, then you’re missing out on the opportunity to increase engagement and attract more potential customers to your brand.